voedger/reqmd/worklog.md

   - If the number of coverers is zero (considering those that no longer exist) and current Coverage.StatusWord is "covered" then it is changed to "uncvrd"
 - Me: Oops, ambiguous design.
 Redesign.
 - Me: loop
   - Copilot.Claude: Is `design.md/##Changes processing` clear to refactor Analyzer?
-Ask questions if needed.👍
+Ask questions if needed.
+- CopilotAgent.Claude: Refactor analyzer to meet the design

 --------------------